TripleZeroLabs/OpenDefinery-RevitAddins/README.md

 ### Current Features (v0.1)
 - **Parameter Validation:** Iterate through each shared parameter in a project or family and check if it exist in a particular [OpenDefinery Collection](https://app.opendefinery.com/browse/collections).
 In other words, this tool validates if a project is in compliance with any given standard that is hosted on OpenDefinery.
 - **Purge Shared Parameters:** Identify which shared parameters are being used and completely purge them from the Revit database.
-In addition, the user is granted the ability to iterate through all elements in the Revit model and identify which parameters are in use prior to purging.
+The user is able to loop through all elements in the current Revit model and identify which elements contain specific parameters prior to purging.

 ---
 # How does it work?